geozeke/parser201/README.md

 	* Implemented more robust and compartmentalized test cases.
 	* Code tuning.<br><br>
 * 0.2.0 (2021-10-31)
 	* Changed behavior to gracefully fail for any malformed input line.
-If an input line cannot be successfully parsed, all properties of the returned object are set to `None` and no messages are printed.
+If an input line cannot be successfully parsed, all attributes of the returned object are set to `None` and no messages are printed.
 	* Added additional pytest cases to verify failure behavior.<br><br>
 * 0.1.9 (2021-09-15)
 	* Code cleanup for pep8 compliance.